 A note on permits:

 You MUST have a permit to climb Teide during the day.
-You can get those online from the national park site.
-You choose your time slot.
+They’re easy to get online from the national park site, where you choose your date and time slot.
 This allows you to take the cable car up and to hike the last 300 meters to the top.

 You do not need a permit if you stay at the Alta Vista Refugio.
 You can go up to the peak until 9am.